FluorineDog/decaf-compiler/README.md

-Decaf Compiler
+A Naive Decaf Compiler
 ---------------
-This project requires GCC and Clang supporting C++17, and the latest bison and flex
+ACM1501 U201514613 苟桂霖

+# introduction
+This project implements a Java-like language called decaf, which compiles .decaf code into LLVM middle code(.ll).
+It features:

+1. use Flex as tokenizier;
+2. use Bison as Praser;
+3. support limited static analysis;
+4. use LLVM Builder to generate final middle code.

+# usage
-To run it, first run ./init.sh to generate necessary directory structure.
+To run it, first run ./init.sh to generate necessary directory structure, and fix any error infomation if exists

-Then, run ./checker.sh to test program.
+Then, run ./checker.sh to compile and test the program.

-You may modify ./checker.sh to test other program, or manually do it at your wish.
+You can modify ./checker.sh to test other program, or manually do it at your wish.